-Among the TIPs department, in close collaboration with the group of Physics of Fluids and thanks to the MicroMilli platform, I now develop the field of soft microrobotics, at the intersection between fluidic microrobotics and flexible microrobotics:
+Among the TIPs department, my research interests cover the field of soft/wet microrobotics, at the intersection between fluidic microrobotics and flexible microrobotics:

 Ongoing and recents projects